petrobras/3W/CONTRIBUTING.md

     * You can recommend new specific problems.
 * Level 3:
     * You can develop and propose approaches and algorithms for already incorporated problems;
-    * You can elaborate and send us new overvies;
+    * You can elaborate and send us new overviews;
     * You can idealize, develop and propose new useful tools.
 * Level 4:
     * You can develop and submit us ensemble methods;